TU-Wien-dataLAB/pynix/README.md

 # Initial setup

-1. Clone the git repository
+1. Clone this git repository
-   `git clone ssh://git@gitlab.tuwien.ac.at:822/hpc/datalab/jupyter/dev-onboarding/pynix.git`
 2. Create a branch to work in
    `git switch -c <branchname>`
 3. Create a new virtual environment for your project.